sakshisharma84/launchpad/examples/terraform/azure/README.md

-# Bootstrapping UCP cluster on Azure
+# Bootstrapping MKE cluster on Azure

 This directory provides an example flow for using Mirantis Launchpad with Terraform and Azure.